When I was a kid, summer meant beach balls, pool noodles, squirt guns, and sand buckets… All fun, but all plastic!

 Ekobo’s sand bucket and set of three sand-scooping tools are ideal for building sandcastles at the beach or in a sandbox.
 The bucket is inspired by the shape of a bird, the large scoop is a whale, the sieve is a turtle, and the shovel is a manta ray—so cute.

 These toys are free from BPA, phthalates, PVC, and latex.
-They’re made from eco-friendly bamboo covered in melamine.
+They’re made from bamboo covered in melamine.
 Although melamine is not the perfect option, it helps to extend the life of the toys and prevent things like mold growth for toys that are in contact with water all the time.
 And it’s still a better option than 100% petroleum-based toys that may contain unknown phthalates and more.

 Plantoys

-Plantoys’ sand and water toys are sustainably made in Thailand using natural rubberwood, formaldehyde-free glue, organic pigments, and water-based dyes.
+Plantoys’ sand and water toys are made in Thailand using natural rubberwood, formaldehyde-free glue, organic pigments, and water-based dyes.
 They carry super cute sand sets for digging and building, as well as several different kinds of boat toys for the pool or bathtub!

 Colored Organics